Hairav-Kumar/Hairav-Kumar/README.md

 Skills & Tools
 Programming Languages: Python and SQL
-Data Visualization: Power BI, Matplotlib and Seaborn Data Analysis: Pandas and NumPy
+Data Visualization: Power BI, Advanced Excel and Matplotlib Data Analysis: Pandas and NumPy
 Databases: MySQL and SQL Server
-Other Tools: Advanced Excel, Jupyter Notebooks and VS Code
+Other Tools: Jupyter Notebooks and VS Code

 How to Reach Me
 LinkedIn: https://www.linkedin.com/in/hairav-kumar-0835b6184/